Talk to an Agent today

 Relationship with your Carrier

 Underwriters are no different than any other service provider.
-They form relationships and devote greater resources to clients / prospects they know and trust.
-If a strong partnership exists, an organization will realize the benefit of that relationship— and likely more consistent insurance pricing.
-What’s more, a long-term relationship encourages the insurance company to provide greater risk control consultation and better claim servicing.
+They form relationships and devote greater resources to clients/prospects they know, trust and have a successful track record with.
+If a strong partnership exists, an organization will realize the benefit of that relationship financially in premium terms.

 Competition between Agents as well as insurance companies is a good thing for a company and an essential way for businesses to learn what is available in the marketplace.
 However, to gain the best competitive edge and the best value, a company must have properly managed the Agent competition.
-Once a Agent is selected, they can work with the buyer to conduct competition amongst the Carriers.
+Once a Agent is selected, the Agent can work with the Buyer to conduct competition amongst the Carriers.